I’ve tried a lot of note-taking applications, but I still find myself returning to Evernote. Not even Notion could win me over.

 Of course, Evernote is just one of the many Notion alternatives out there.
 If you’re keen to move away from Notion, for whatever reason, we recommend pairing Evernote with a Kanban-based project management tool like Trello to stay organized.
 This way, you have a dedicated note-taking application and a standalone solution for building lists and breaking down projects.
 Although, if it’s a simple to-do list you’re after, you can do this inside Evernote thanks to its checkbox feature.

-If it’s note-taking you’re after, Evernote is definitely at the head of the table.
+If it’s note-taking you’re after, Evernote sits at the the head of the table, ruling the roost.
 Notion, with its limited skillset when it comes to taking notes, can’t compete with Evernote — which lets you save notes for offline access, encrypt entire notes or individual blocks of text, annotate PDFs without having to use aftermarket software, and search for text within Word documents and PDFs to name but a few features.
 But for everything else, like building an entire productivity suite, Notion is king.